Standard Process Cataplex C, ACP, Pancreatrophin PMG Recall Lawsuit | 2025 Latest Updates

 • Abdominal Pain: Discomfort in the stomach and intestinal area

-• Severe Complications: In severe cases, salmonella can infiltrate the bloodstream, producing arterial infections (infected aneurysms), endocarditis, and arthritis
+• Severe Complications: In severe cases, Salmonella can infiltrate the bloodstream, producing arterial infections (infected aneurysms), endocarditis, and arthritis

 Related Articles: